francescovolpe/offsecnotes/WAPT/Tools/purpose.md

 - **feroxbuster** *A fast, simple, recursive content discovery*
   - You can set depth (recursion), extract links from response body
   - `feroxbuster -u https://example.com -x html,php,js,txt,pdf,json`
+- **ffuf** *Web fuzzer*
+  - Use ffuf instead of feroxbuster when you need deeper customization
+  - `ffuf -w /path/to/wordlist -u https://example.com/file-FUZZ`
 - **waybackurls** *Fetch all the URLs that the Wayback Machine knows about for a domain*
   - Uncover historical data about a website
   - `waybackurls https://example.com`